LINDGRENBA/mr-robogers-neighborhood/README.md

 ## Specifications

 #### Spec 1
-* Behavior: Program gathers user input and returns as a number.
+* Behavior: Program gathers user input and returns it as a number.
 * Input Example: 5
 * Output Example: 5